 Henry inspecting Petrified Forests in New Mexico

-What I liked about trees was that you stood still, alive or petrified.
-I did not have to chase after them, like you do birds and reptiles, and I did not have to spend hours digging or chipping to find it, like you do with archaeology or geology.
+What I liked about trees was that they stood still, alive or petrified.
+I did not have to chase after them, like I do birds and reptiles, and I did not have to spend hours digging or chipping to find it, like you do with archaeology or geology.
 With trees, they seemed to stay in one place for a long time.
 I could walk up to it, look at the bark and fruit and environment, pull out my manual and identify it.
 I liked the simplicity of that science.
 I figured that if I could find the right Tree Guidebook on the subject, I could be a regular arborist in no time.
 Right?
-No, wrong!
+Wrong!

 As a novice in the tree identification business, I got the evergreens and the few deciduous trees figured out that grew around the Base Camp, but I soon realized that there was a lot more to the tree thing than I imagined.
 Trees are more than green plumage and seeds flowing from trunks.
 And many trees are hard to identify, even to the trained eye.
 I had hoped to be able to spot them from a distance (from the road, for example) and, without having to walk many steps, recognize exactly what they were.
 That skill would take a very long time to develop.